 Chase works with a network of dealers, which streamlines the process of buying and financing a car.
 However, if you want to purchase a vehicle from a dealer that’s outside the Chase network, financing through Chase may still be possible if you ask for Chase when applying for funding through your preferred dealership.

 What Are the Interest Rates for Chase’s Auto Loans?

 The interest rates for Chase Auto Finance products are influenced by a customer’s creditworthiness, the loan terms, and the vehicle.
-APRs start as low as 2.49%.
-That rate includes a 0.25% discount for having a Chase personal checking account and another 0.25% discount for setting up your monthly payments to be automatically deducted from your Chase account.
+Rates start as low as 2.49% APR.
+That rate includes a 0.25% APR discount for having a Chase personal checking account and another 0.25% APR discount for setting up your monthly payments to be automatically deducted from your Chase account.

 How Much Money Can I Borrow for Chase Auto Loans?

 With Chase Auto Finance, loan amounts can range from $7,500 to $100,000.

 If you’re a current Chase customer and purchasing a car from a dealer in the Chase dealer network, you can apply for a loan online, by phone or at a local branch.
 If you’re not a current Chase customer or if you’re purchasing a car from a dealer that’s outside the Chase network, the credit decision and closing processes are different, and you may not be able to submit an application directly with Chase.
 In such cases, you can visit your auto dealer and request to finance your transaction through Chase, which may be an option.